yext/search-core/docs/answers-core.highlightedfields.md

 ## Remarks

-The structure of HighlightedFields matches the structure of the corresponding rawData of a [Result](./answers-core.result.md)<!-- -->.
+Only fields that have been marked as highlighted will be present - which may not be all fields of the corresponding [Result](./answers-core.result.md)<!-- -->'s rawData.
+The fields the are present will match structure and order of the rawData.

 ## Example